BartoszJanota/automan-debugger/README.md

 ####Install AID

 `automan-debugger-scala.zip` file is an Intellij IDEA Plugin.
 To see how it works you need to install it firstly.
 Open *Settings -> Plugins* tab and then click *Install plugin from disk...*, navigate to the root of this repo and choose `automan-debugger-scala.zip`.
 Click OK and agree to restart your IntelliJ IDEA.

+#####If you are on the Mac OS

+IntelliJ IDEA on the Mac OS uses a custom JDK derived from the OpenJDK.
+As of this writing (April 25, 2016), the OpenJDK does not ship with JavaFX.
+You will need to do two things to use AID on the Mac:

+1. Install Oracle's JDK 1.8.
+1. Start IDEA, click on *Help -> Find Action...*, type `boot`, select *Switch IDE boot JDK...*, and then choose *jdk1.8.x_xx.jdk*.

+Failing to switch to Oracle's JDK will result in a `java.lang.NoClassDefFoundError: javafx/embed/swing/JFXPanel` message.

 ###How to run AID plugin once you have it installed